The Human Complexity Lab explores the social and environmental dynamics of farming and foraging societies, past and present, with an emphasis on:

 - Shared resources & local governance

-- Ethnographic methods and fieldwork (Belize)
+- Ethnographic and ecological fieldwork (Belize)

 - Landscape ecology & drone-based multi-spectral remote sensing

 - Social network analysis